mortalis13/Metronomix/README.md

 ![Icon](_img/icon.png)

-Sample based drum metronome and sequencer.
+A drum metronome with a sample-based sequencer.

 ## Features